Chanseok/crawlMatterCertis/src/ui/hooks/README.md

 ## Overview

-This implementation provides React hooks that integrate with domain stores following the ViewModel pattern.
+This implementation provides React hooks that integrate with MobX domain stores following a centralized state management pattern.
 These hooks enable React components to easily access and use domain stores with proper type safety and React integration.

 ## Hooks Structure

 All domain store hooks follow a consistent pattern:

-1. **State Access**: Provides reactive access to store state using nanostores' useStore
+1. **State Access**: Provides reactive access to store state using MobX observers
 2. **Action Methods**: Provides methods to interact with the domain store
-3. **Cleanup**: Includes cleanup logic when components unmount (if needed)
+3. **Automatic Reactivity**: Components automatically re-render when observed data changes

 ## Available Hooks